aditya-me13/aditya-me13.github.io/_pages/about.md

 -----
 I am currently a sophomore at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Computer Science and Engineering.

--	I am currently mastering my skills in Machine Learning to solve real-life problems and Software Development.
+-	I am currently mastering my skills in Data Structures and Algorithms for Software Development and Machine Learning to solve real-life problems.
 I like CODING.
 - I am also exploring fields of Data Science, Digital Signal Processing and Hardware Implementation within Computer Architecture.
 -	Fun fact: I love delving into various domains of Computer Science, but I too lazy to find a balance between them.
 <hr>

 Recent News:
 -----
-**27th May 2024** : I started my Internship at [Kapidhwaj AI](https://www.kapidhwaj.ai/) security solutions as an AI/ML developer.
+**27th May 2024** : I started my Internship at [Kapidhwaj AI](https://www.kapidhwaj.ai/) security solutions as an AI-ML developer.
 [Know more](https://aditya-me13.github.io/interns/).

 **24th April 2024** : Our team successfully completed the Project on Image Processing Toolbox on FPGA.
 [Know more](https://aditya-me13.github.io/Projects/IPT).